Tron-Burgundy/Ovo-Power-Move-Calculator/README.md

 The first figure is the total used during the peak slot, the second the total for the day and then the percentage used during the slot.

-The [Monthly peak usage calculator bookmark](https://github.com/Tron-Burgundy/Ovo-Power-Move-Calculator/blob/main/ovo-monthly-calc-bookmarklet.txt) contains code you can **paste into a bookmark** that'll try and calculate your peak usage for entire months.
+There is an alternative version of the [Monthly peak usage calculator bookmark](https://github.com/Tron-Burgundy/Ovo-Power-Move-Calculator/blob/main/ovo-monthly-calc-bookmarklet.txt) that can be used if the website glitch.com is offline.

 To use it you must: